tolvanea/teensy3_keyboard_controller/README.md

 make flash
 ```
 You may need to press button on board to finish the flash.
 And that's it!
-You should see fastly blinking led going on and of.
+You should see quickly blinking led going on and of.
-Linux users can run following script to read output from teensy
+Linux users can read output from teensy by running following shell script:
 ```
 ./read_output_from_usb
 ```

 ## Other makefile usage
-Debug build with
+Debug build with:
 ```
 make debug
 ```
-Generate documentation for current project and bindings with
+Generate documentation for current project and bindings with:
 ```
 make doc
 ```